RocketScientist512/netflix-gpt/README.md

-# react
+# building a netflix-gpt project
-This is my react project
+This is my gpt project